openframeworks/ofBook/chapters/math/chapter.md

 ### Beyond Linear: Changing Change

-**[mh: I recognize that you are trying to be general here by talking about change, but at least throwing the word motion around as a type of change would give readers something upon which to anchor the concept.]**

 So far we've discussed change that is bound to a line.
 But in Real Life™ there's more than just straight lines: For one, we can't even describe periodic events with straight lines If we need to describe the vibration of a guitar string [footnote: this example sounds kinda old.
-Of course I meant "the wobble of a dubstep instrument"] or the changing speed of a biliiard ball after impact, we're going to need to use higher orders of change.
+Of course I meant "the wobble of a dubstep instrument"] or the changing speed of a billiard ball after impact, we're going to need to use higher orders of change.

 In this discussion, we're about to see how we can describe higher orders of complexity, via a cunning use of `lerp`s.
 You will see that some types of change can be reproduced this way (like that billiard ball) - while other types of motion, like harmonic motion, will need a separate mechanism.
 Keep in mind that some of the code here is conceptual, not necessarily efficient.

 #### Quadratic and Cubic Change Rates

 Consider this function:

 ```cpp